C-BerryTrans: A C++ code for first-principles calculation of Berry-curvature-driven anomalous Hall and Nernst conductivities: Introduction

 In this work, we present a C++ based code named \textit{C-BerryTrans} to compute $\boldsymbol\Omega$ and related AHC \& ANC directly from WIEN2k output.
 The code extracts eigenvalues and momentum-matrix elements from WIEN2k computations and evaluates $\boldsymbol\Omega$ explicitly by invoking the Kubo-like formula\cite{thouless1982quantized}.
-For efficient handling of large \textit{\textbf{\textit{k}}}-points, calculations of $\boldsymbol\Omega$ are parallelized over \textit{\textbf{\textit{k}}}-points.
+For efficient handling of large number of \textit{\textbf{\textit{k}}}-points, calculations of $\boldsymbol\Omega$ are parallelized over \textit{\textbf{\textit{k}}}-points.
 Furthermore, unlike in WannierTools where calculations of $\boldsymbol\Omega$ and AHC/ANC is done corresponding to a single value of $T$ at a time, \textit{C-BerryTrans} first calculates band-resolved $\boldsymbol\Omega$ and stores it in a binary file (thereby reducing the memory required for storage).
 Then, based on the provided window of $T$ and $\omega$ in the input file, it computes AHC/ANC as post-process.
 While the majority of computation time is involved in calculations of $\boldsymbol\Omega$, the post-process is comparatively much faster.
 Thus, \textit{C-BerryTrans} can be used to efficiently compute AHC/ANC for a range of $\omega$ and $T$ values in a single run once the $\boldsymbol\Omega$ file is obtained.
 Additionally, \textit{C-BerryTrans} provides a direct and interpolation-free alternative, ensuring numerical accuracy and scalability.
 This is particularly advantageous for high-throughput materials discovery, where manual fine-tuning of Wannier functions is impractical.
+The code is also provided with the option to calculate $\boldsymbol\Omega$ along user-defined \textbf{\textit{k}}-point paths with Fermi-Dirac or entropy weighting for AHC and ANC, respectively.
+This provides valuable insight into the connection between band crossings, dispersion features and topological responses.
 To validate the code, it has been tested on some well-known materials exhibiting AHC (Fe, Fe$_3$Ge \& Co$_2$FeAl) and ANC (Pd, Fe$_3$Al \& Co$_2$FeAl).
-The results obtained using the \textit{C-BerryTrans} code are compared with the values reported in literatures corresponding to each material.
+The results obtained using the \textit{C-BerryTrans} code are compared with the values reported in literature corresponding to each material.
 Additionally, the code includes a visualization module, \textit{berryTrans\_plot.py}, which provides interactive options to visualize and analyse the distribution of $\Omega_{\mu \nu}(\textbf{\textit{k}})*FermiDistributionFunction$=$\sum_n f_n(\textbf{\textit{k}}) \Omega_{\mu \nu}^n(\textbf{\textit{k}})$ or $\Omega_{\mu \nu}(\textbf{\textit{k}})*EntropyDistributionFunction$=\\$\sum_n \Omega_{\mu \nu}^n(\textbf{\textit{k}}) \left[ (E_n - E_F) f_n(\textbf{\textit{k}}) + k_B T \ln \left(1 + \exp\left( \frac{E_n - E_F}{-k_B T} \right) \right) \right]$ in the \textbf{\textit{k}}-space.
 Here, $\mu$, $\nu$=$x$, $y$ or $z$.
 This further enhances the capability of the code in exploring topological materials.